spotbugs/spotbugs/docs/filter.rst

 <Rank>
 ^^^^^^

-This element matches warnings with a particular bug rank.
+This element matches warnings having at least a specified bug rank.
 The ``value`` attribute should be an integer value between 1 and 20, where 1 to 4 are scariest, 5 to 9 scary, 10 to 14 troubling, and 15 to 20 of concern bugs.

 <Package>
 ^^^^^^^^^